-Tara Mohr talks about an 'inner mentor' in her book 'Playing Big' (by the way, this book is compulsory DrivenWoman reading and coming to our Reading List soon!)
+Tara Mohr talks about an ‘inner mentor’ in her book ‘Playing Big‘ .
 Inner mentor is who you want to be in 20 years.
-She's your wiser, older self.
+She’s your wiser, older self.
 She knows what you really want in life, the woman you want to become.
-It's the woman you already are but may be hidden underneath layers of fear and self doubt.
+It’s the woman you already are but she may be hidden underneath layers of fear and self doubt.

 “The inner mentor is the part of you that is whole, centered and loved.”